Invoice based on delivered or ordered quantities¶

 Different business policies might require different options for invoicing:

-Choose an invoicing policy on a product form¶
+Invoicing policy on product form¶

 Impact on sales flow¶